edibotopic/edibotopic-website/content/wiki/porogens.md

 # Porogens

-A an approach to generating pores in a solid matrix, in which a porogen is initially embedded as solid particles before being removed to **gen**erate **por**es.
+An approach to generating pores in a solid matrix, in which a porogen is initially embedded as solid particles before being removed to **gen**erate **por**es.